Jowwy02/Sign-up-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+SIGN UP PROJECT

+> This is a simple sign up form

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- CSS;Flexbox

 ## Live Demo (if available)